farahpoor/WHICH/README.md

 $web_path: address of your files on the server(such as "/public_html/").

-2. run create_md5.php once which creates md5 hash for all files in provided directories.

-3. update these variables in check_md5.php correspond to yours:

 $from: email address of your website (such as: info@example.com).

 $to: email of yours (such as : me@gmail.com).

 $subject: subject of email

+2. run create_md5.php once which creates md5 hash for all files in provided directories.

-4. by using this tutorial[tutorial](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) create cron job for running check_md5.php periodically.
+3. by using this tutorial[tutorial](https://www.cyberciti.biz/faq/how-do-i-add-jobs-to-cron-under-linux-or-unix-oses/) create cron job for running check_md5.php periodically.